Part of our Creativity guides

 For many photographers, choosing between landscape and portrait orientation feels like second nature—but it’s worth taking a moment to pause and consider.
 What’s your subject?
 How do you want to frame it?
 What story are you aiming to tell?
 And just as important, how will the photo be shared?
 These questions shape not only the technical outcome but also the emotional impact of your images.

-In this guide, we’ll dive into the differences between landscape and portrait orientation, explore when each works best, and examine how social media is shaping orientation choices today.
+We’ll dive into the differences between landscape and portrait orientation, explore when each works best, and examine how social media is shaping orientation choices today.
 You’ll also pick up practical tips to help you use both approaches more intentionally, so your decisions serve your vision rather than routine.

 How to Choose Between Landscape and Portrait